Man arrested, charged with murder of man found in Schuylkill River in February, Philadelphia police say

 Philadelphia police have arrested a man in connection with the murder of another man whose body was found earlier this year.

-Roger Rosson, 61, was arrested Tuesday and charged with murder and other crimes for the death of 35-year-old Joshua Daywalt, according to police.
+Roger Gosson, 61, was arrested Tuesday and charged with murder and other crimes for the death of 35-year-old Joshua Daywalt, according to police.

 Daywalt's body was found in the Schuylkill River near East Falls on Feb.
 7. His body had at least one gunshot wound and his death was ruled a homicide, police said.